thetarnav/solid-devtools/README.md

 A babel transform plugin for vite for transforming Solid code.
 For development — debugging purposes only.

+It can do very useful things for you: Wrap stores to let the debugger observe them.
+Automatically name signals, memos and stroes.
+It's also required by the [Locator](./packages/locator#readme) package to allow for going to the source code of the components.

 ### [Chrome Extension](./packages/extension#readme)

 Not-yet-public Chrome extension for visualizing and interacting with Solid's reactivity graph.